 Bridget Berry has lived an exciting life.
 The recent Interface grad has been an accessories designer in NYC, an English teacher in China, and a project coordinator in Wellington, New Zealand.
 She is passionate about sustainable living, food policy, travel, and design.
-After graduating from the Interface Foundations of Web Development, Berry landed a front end development internship at InEight, a construction project management software company.
-We sat down with Berry to find out more about her experience in our Foundations of Web Development class.
+After graduating from Foundations of Web Development, Berry landed a front end development internship at InEight, a construction project management software company.
+We sat down with Berry to find out more about her experience with AIM Code School.

-What made you want to go to Interface?
+What made you want to go to AIM Code School?

-I was looking to make a career change into tech and after exploring different online options, I decided Interface would be best for me because I would be held accountable by the physical attendance.
+I was looking to make a career change into tech and after exploring different online options, I decided AIM Code School would be best for me because I would be held accountable by the physical attendance.
 I also trusted that the team at AIM would help connect me to job opportunities in Omaha.

 How was your experience in the Foundations class?